 Applicants should keep in mind, however, that each entity has its own priority areas and guidelines; therefore, applicants can submit requests for immediate, acute needs and/or longer-term impacts of the outbreak and recovery, as well as tangible funding needs and general operating expenses.
 Each foundation will consider accordingly.
-CFMV’s current priorities are outlined below and more information about the other foundations can be found at RJWeanFnd.org and YoungstownFoundation.org.
+CFMV’s current priorities are outlined on our Apply for a Grant page and more information about the other foundations can be found at RJWeanFnd.org and YoungstownFoundation.org.

 In addition to a common application, the three foundations and other area funders have pledged to coordinate efforts, leverage informational and monetary resources, and collaborate on COVID-19 response funding when possible.
 This joint statement details the funding partnership and collective pledge.

 To review priorities and guidelines for the Mahoning Valley COVID-19 Crisis Relief and Stabilization Grants, please visit the Apply for a Grant page.

 If you have any questions about this Response Fund or application process, please contact Casey Krell, Director of Supporting Organizations and Donor Services.